-When making these cookie cups, the main thing you need to remember is you need to be certain that the cookies are baked all the way through.
-This is super important to pay attention to so you don’t have a raw cookie bottom to these mini cheesecake cups.
+When making cookie cups, the main thing to remember is that the cookies need to be baked all the way through.
+A very important point to remember.

 How to tell if your sugar cookies are done baking

-Sugar cookies can be a bit of a pain sometimes to see if they’re done baking in the oven.
-The easiest way to know if they’re done is to watch them, smell them, and pay attention to the timer.
+Knowing when sugar cookies are perfectly baked can be a bit tricky sometimes.
+The easiest way to know is to watch them, smell them, and pay attention to the timer.

-Since you’re not adding in the filling until after they’ve baked, you should be able to keep a close eye and understand if they’re done baking or not.
+Since the filling is added after they're baked, you should be able to keep a close eye on them to see when they're done.

 - Baking soda